Brindhhaa/16-Bit-Microprocessor-From-Scratch/README.md

       Architecture: A datapath and overview of the architecture of my processor

-      Instruction Set: An explanation of all of the instructions I implemented
+      Instruction Set: An explanation of all of the instructions I implemented, as well as the way each instruction is formatted in machine code (in the file cpudef.asm)

       Automation: Unit tests that I automated to test out my CPU

-      Assembler: The assembler to create my instructions

       Sample Assembly Code: A few assembly code files to try some things out on my CPU